Serving McHenry County, Illinois since 1996

 The Family Health Partnership Clinic will improve the health status of the community and reduce the negative impact of poor access to care by providing a broad spectrum of services to the underserved with compassion and respect.
 We recognize that as a community, we are responsible for each other.

 Over the next ten years, the Family Health Partnership Clinic will assure that the residents of the McHenry County area will enjoy the benefit of full access to high quality health care, regardless of the ability to pay.
 The Clinic operates on a sliding fee scale, although no patient is turned away due to inability to pay.
 At registration, patients will be asked to provide some proof of income.
-NOTE: Because all of the doctors and some of the nurses volunteer their time, hours when patients can be seen is limited.
-Appointments are necessary.
-Call the Clinic main phone number at 770.220.9300 to schedule an appointment.

 Putting it in Perspective